adampetrie/waterparks/_water-parks/plunge-blue-mountain-water-park.md

 ---
 title: Plunge Blue Mountain Water Park
+slug: plunge-blue-mountain-water-park
 description: Water park in Blue Mountain Ontario.
 Plunge is a water park that was inspired by the tradition of cottage-style boathouses.
-slug: plunge-blue-mountain-water-park
+excerpt: Plunge is a water park that was inspired by the tradition of cottage-style boathouses.
+city: Blue Mountains, Ontario

 lat: 44.5016579
 lng: -80.3103649